Introduction Course to MIDL: Week 2: Feb 22

 1. How to calm habitual mind wandering.

-2. How to develop calm and tranquillity.
+2. How to develop calm and tranquility.

 3. How to develop sustained attention.

-• Skill 07: Breath Sensations.
+• Meditation Skill 07: Breath Sensations.

-• Skill 08: One Point of Sensation.
+• Meditation Skill 08: One Point of Sensation.

-• Skill 09: Sustained Attention.
+• Meditation Skill 09: Sustained Attention.

 Support Article: